 Ph.D., Binghamton University

-Prehistoric hunter-gatherer organization, lithic technology, rise of sedentism
+Prehistoric hunter-gatherer organization, lithic technology, rise of sedentism, and information transmission.

 2014 Lithics in the West.
 University of Montana Press, Missoula.
 Edited by Douglas MacDonald, William Andrefsky, Jr. and Pei-Lin Yu.

 2008 Lithic Technology: Measures of Production, Use and Curation.
 Cambridge University Press, Cambridge, UK. edited by William Andrefsky, Jr.

 2005 Lithics: Macroscopic Approaches to Analysis, Second Edition, Cambridge University Press,Cambridge, U.K., by Andrefsky, Jr., William.

 2001 Lithic Debitage Analysis: Context Form Meaning.University of Utah Press, Salt Lake City. edited by William Andrefsky, Jr.

 2013 Fingerprinting Flake Production and Damage Processes: Toward Identifying Human Artifact Characteristics.
 In Paleoamerican Odyssey.
 Edited by Kelly Graf, Michael Waters, and Ted Geobel, pp. 415-428.
 Texas A&M Press, College Station.